DelmiroDaladier/DelmiroDaladier/README.md

 ### Hi there, I'm Delmiro Daladier 👋

-- 🔭 I’m currently working as Data Scientist at Alelo
+- 🔭 I’m currently working as Research Software Engineer at University of Bristol
 - 🌱 I’m interested in Machine Learning, Natural Language Processing(NLP) and Information Retrieval Systems.

 - 📫 How to reach me: daladiersampaio@gmail.com